flintlang/flint/proposals/0002-rename-caller-capabilities.md

 }
 ```

-However, the manager's right to call `clear(address:)` is non-transferable, i.e., it cannot be
+The manager's right to call `clear(address:)` is non-transferable, i.e., it cannot be delegated to
-delegated to another Ethereum user.
-Hence referring to `address` as a caller capability is wrong
-under the classical definition of the term "capability".
+another Ethereum user, which might be the expectation when thinking about a capability.

 ## Proposed solution